python-websockets/websockets/docs/topics/design.rst

 managed by websockets and nothing results in a cancellation.

-Once the WebSocket connection is established, internal tasks :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task` and :attr:`~legacy.protocol.WebSocketCommonProtocol.close_connection_task` mustn't get accidentally canceled if a coroutine that awaits them is canceled.
+Once the WebSocket connection is established, internal tasks :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` and :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` mustn't get accidentally canceled if a coroutine that awaits them is canceled.
 In other words, they must be shielded from cancellation.

-:meth:`~legacy.protocol.WebSocketCommonProtocol.recv` waits for the next message in the queue or for :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task` to terminate, whichever comes first.
+:meth:`~protocol.WebSocketCommonProtocol.recv` waits for the next message in the queue or for :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` to terminate, whichever comes first.
 It relies on :func:`~asyncio.wait` for waiting on two futures in parallel.
-As a consequence, even though it's waiting on a :class:`~asyncio.Future` signaling the next message and on :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task`, it doesn't propagate cancellation to them.
+As a consequence, even though it's waiting on a :class:`~asyncio.Future` signaling the next message and on :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task`, it doesn't propagate cancellation to them.

-:meth:`~legacy.protocol.WebSocketCommonProtocol.ensure_open` is called by :meth:`~legacy.protocol.WebSocketCommonProtocol.send`,
+:meth:`~protocol.WebSocketCommonProtocol.ensure_open` is called by :meth:`~protocol.WebSocketCommonProtocol.send`,
-:meth:`~legacy.protocol.WebSocketCommonProtocol.ping`, and
+:meth:`~protocol.WebSocketCommonProtocol.ping`, and
-:meth:`~legacy.protocol.WebSocketCommonProtocol.pong`.
-When the connection state is ``CLOSING``, it waits for :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task` but shields it to prevent cancellation.
+:meth:`~protocol.WebSocketCommonProtocol.pong`.
+When the connection state is ``CLOSING``, it waits for :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` but shields it to prevent cancellation.

-:meth:`~legacy.protocol.WebSocketCommonProtocol.close` waits for the data transfer task to terminate with :func:`~asyncio.timeout`.
-If it's canceled or if the timeout elapses, :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task` is canceled, which is correct at this point.
+:meth:`~protocol.WebSocketCommonProtocol.close` waits for the data transfer task to terminate with :func:`~asyncio.timeout`.
+If it's canceled or if the timeout elapses, :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` is canceled, which is correct at this point.
-:meth:`~legacy.protocol.WebSocketCommonProtocol.close` then waits for :attr:`~legacy.protocol.WebSocketCommonProtocol.close_connection_task` but shields it to prevent cancellation.
+:meth:`~protocol.WebSocketCommonProtocol.close` then waits for :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` but shields it to prevent cancellation.

-:meth:`~legacy.protocol.WebSocketCommonProtocol.close` and
+:meth:`~protocol.WebSocketCommonProtocol.close` and
-:meth:`~legacy.protocol.WebSocketCommonProtocol.fail_connection` are the only places where :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task` may be canceled.
+:meth:`~protocol.WebSocketCommonProtocol.fail_connection` are the only places where :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` may be canceled.

-:attr:`~legacy.protocol.WebSocketCommonProtocol.close_connection_task` starts by
+:attr:`~protocol.WebSocketCommonProtocol.close_connection_task` starts by
-waiting for :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task`.
-It catches :exc:`~asyncio.CancelledError` to prevent a cancellation of :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task` from propagating to :attr:`~legacy.protocol.WebSocketCommonProtocol.close_connection_task`.
+waiting for :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task`.
+It catches :exc:`~asyncio.CancelledError` to prevent a cancellation of :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` from propagating to :attr:`~protocol.WebSocketCommonProtocol.close_connection_task`.

 .. _backpressure: